Carl Jung & The Archetypes

 The archetypical influence runs deep.
 Deeply embedded within our consciousness.
 The epic of Gilgamesh, Norse mythology, Christianity, Sumerian and Egyptian mythology, all these foundational stories for culture share themes and stories that Jung just couldn’t bare call ‘coincidence‘.

 There must be a reason for the creation of wonderfully complex, identical motifs which are near exact in copy and found universally around the world from cultures wholly independent of one another.

 Because our psyche evolves, it carries with it the scars and memories of our ancestors.
 These scars are invisible to consciousness but manifest will at depth.
 The purpose of highlighting them is made in order to begin the process of psychological maturation and individuation.

 The archetypes are both numerous and few at the same time.
 We each bare a unique psyche, but the will of the collective unconscious on the individual differs between people.

-There are both universal archetypes as there are more specific as well.
+There are both universal archetypes and there are more specific as well.
 The common understanding on this point is undefined, as you can imagine, however for the purposes of learning an introduction to Jung here is the 3 most common Jungian archetypes that bare influence on our conscious world.